 DON’T DO THEM at 25 weeks pregnant!

 Don’t believe Birthing Better families?
-Try the below exercises.
-Have a lightbulb moment full of common sense and shine light on one of the really silly things we (WOMEN) have told one another for years.
-I was told to do Kegel exercises when I was pregnant in 1970!
-It was wrong then and wrong now!
+Try the exercises given below.
+Unfortunately, doing Kegels is one of those housewife myths that women have passed onto each other for centuries.
+I was told to do Kegel exercises when I was pregnant in 1970.
+It was wrong then and wrong now.

 What are the purposes of the Pelvic Floor/Kegel exercises?

-The goals of Kegel exercises are GREAT for any other times in Life except when your pregnancy is closing in on your birth.
+The goals of Kegel exercises are great for other times in your life, but not when you are pregnant and you are closing in on your baby’s birth.
 You want to work with your softening hormones, not against them.

 Do this Pelvic Floor exercise #1:

-- Tighten up ‘down there’ … In other words, do a Kegal now
+- Tighten up ‘down there’ … In other words, do a Kegel now

 - Hold it … just like you’re told to do